Ptorresr/oracle-kubernetes/draft/Lab5 - Kubernetes with DB Compute Instance.md

    oracle-db-connection-manager-d474757ff-rhs98   1/1     Running   0          12s
    ```

-6. Check the log to see if it start succes.
+6. After the status change to Running, check the log to see if it start succes.

    ```
    $ kubectl logs -f oracle-db-connection-manager-d474757ff-rhs98